flowdev/present-decoupling/PITCHME.md

 - they give structure to the program |
 - they decouple from registers |
 - they decouple from state in the calling procedure |
-- a procedure can be reused anywhere |
+- they can be reused anywhere in the program |
-- possible to reuse procedures across projects |
+- they can be reuse across projects |
-- this is still used a lot mainly for utilities |
+- This is still used a lot. |

 ---